CSwabez/100DaysOfCode/README.md

 ## Day 13 - Flexbox Zombies (17/01/2021)
 I've completed up to and including chapter 11 of the game.
 Only one chapter left which I assume will be to combine everything I've learnt, so I'll leave this until tomorrow to see if it's stuck.
 I'll move onto Grid once this is done.
  - Completed Chapter 11 of Flexbox Zombies

+## Day 14 - CSS Grid (18/01/2021)
+I've now completed all of the challenges in Flexbox Zombies, it's a great resource and I've managed to remember all of the commands over multiple days, will see how long that lasts.
+As it turns out, it's CSS Grid counterpart, Grid Critters, is not free.
+Rather it is $99, a sum I cannot currently afford so instead I will have to use other resources.
+I will bookmark it and see if it reduces price in a sale.
+ - Completed Flexbox Zombies
+ - Began the FreeCodeCamp CSS Grid Section and will complement it with Grid Garden.